-The latest AIX 7.1 release features new cluster-aware integration with PowerHA, as well the ability to run AIX 5.2 and AIX 5.3 Workload Partitions to facilitate application migration and reuse.
-The AIX operating system is available in three editions for a range of capability and flexibility for both mid-sized and large enterprises (LEs).
+The latest AIX 7.1 release features cluster-aware integration with PowerHA, as well the ability to run AIX 5.2 and AIX 5.3 Workload Partitions (WPAR) to facilitate application migration and reuse.
+The AIX OS is available in three editions for a range of capability and flexibility for both mid-sized and large enterprises.

 IBM i – A system designed for business

-IBM i running on an IBM Power Systems server offers an integrated, simple-to-manage platform for midsized business applications with a proven reputation for exceptional resilience and low operational costs.
-Running applications based on IBM i has helped companies over many years to focus on innovation and on delivering new value to their business, and to lower the costs of managing their IT operations.
+IBM i offers an integrated, simple-to-manage platform for business applications with a proven reputation for exceptional resilience and low operational costs.
+Running applications based on IBM i has helped companies over many years to focus on innovation and on delivering new value to their business and to lower the costs of managing their IT operations.

 PowerHA – Resiliency without downtime

-Smarter computing by nature requires businesses to raise their services delivery levels, fuelling around-the-clock HA demands for their applications and IT infrastructure.
-PowerHA SystemMirror for AIX and IBM i is a high availability clustering solution for both data centre and multisite resiliency.
-PowerHA is designed to protect business applications from outages of virtually any kind, helping ensure round-the-clock business operations.
+Smarter computing by nature requires businesses to raise their services delivery levels, fuelling around the clock HA demands for their applications and IT infrastructure.
+PowerHA SystemMirror for AIX and IBM i is a HA clustering solution for both DC and multisite resiliency.
+PowerHA is designed to protect business applications from outages of virtually any kind, helping ensure around-the-clock business operations.

-The best HA and disaster recovery plans involve an integrated approach to resiliency spanning across applications, operating systems, servers and storage.
-That’s why PowerHA software offers deep integration and optimisation between PowerHA SystemMirror software and AIX and IBM i.
-The PowerHA solution is optimised for IBM System Storage devices, such as the Storwize V7000 system for midsize businesses.
+The best HA and Disaster Recovery (DR) plans involve an integrated approach to resiliency spanning across applications, OS, servers and storage.
+That’s why PowerHA software offers deep integration and optimization between PowerHA SystemMirror software and AIX and IBM i.
+The PowerHA solution is optimized for IBM System Storage devices, such as the Storwize V7000 system for businesses.

 1 IDC Quarterly Server Tracker Q210 release, August 2010